quellus/dotfiles/README.md

   git poh           # push commit to the origin
 ```

-#### vimrc
+## vimrc

-A really basic config for vim.
-I mostly use nvim and don't pay much attention to it.
+Basic quality of life config for the vim text editor.

-Should be located at `~/.vimrc`
+Should be located in `~/.vimrc`